beheh/clonklorry/README.md

 Lorry uses composer for dependency management, so simply execute a `composer install` in the root application directory to install all required libraries.

 The sql schema in /app/sql/lorry.sql needs to executed in your database.
 At some point later in development this might be done automatically when installing.

+In /web/.htaccess you might have to add a RewriteBase with the base of the web directory, depending on your server configuration.

 You also need to set up the main configuration file, which the application expects at `app/config/lorry.php`.
 You can copy the existing `lorry.example.php` in the same directory and modify the values.